Nikolaj-K/lab-control-GUI/README.md

 [PyQt4](https://wiki.python.org/moin/PyQt4),
 the Python binding to the
 [Qt GUI software](https://en.wikipedia.org/wiki/Qt_(software)).
+An IDE which helps you with the installation might be an advantage here.
+Also note that unless you want to play with fonts and the Qt widgets, a large screen will help.
-It is used in the *main.py* file, as well as the *interface* folders and many of the PyQt4 widgets.
+PyQt4 is used in the *main.py* file, as well as the *interface* folders and many of the PyQt4 widgets.
+Note that in the present code we import widgets from two packages, PyQt4 and PySide.
+You may want to replace all instances of "PySide" for "PyQt4".

-Note that unless you want to play with fonts and the Qt widgets, a large screen will help.
-(As a side note, the VIP Panel GUI must be opened in a Qt-Application that only lets the terminal/editor come back once the VIP-GUI is closed.
+As a side note, the VIP Panel GUI must be opened in a Qt-Application that only lets the terminal/editor come back once the VIP-GUI is closed.
 A decorator that does exactly that is implemented as a wrapper function for the main function.
-It is found in *QtGui_decorator.py* the *scripts_for_main folder*.)
+It is found in *QtGui_decorator.py* the *scripts_for_main folder*.

 Another important package is the [PyVisa](https://pyvisa.readthedocs.io/en/stable/)